twitter-archive/plumage.js/README.md

 Next you'll probably want some [Models](Plumage.model.Model.html), [Collections](Plumage.collection.Collection.html) and [Views](Plumage.view.ModelView.html).
 A good place to start is the source code of the [Countries example](../examples/countries).

+### License

+Copyright 2014 Twitter, Inc. and other contributors

+Licensed under the MIT License